-Schools within the Diocese of Brooklyn are authorized to use video camera surveillance on School property to monitor the health, welfare, and safety of all staff, students, and visitors to the property, and to safeguard facilities and equipment.
-Video cameras may be placed in locations as deemed appropriate by the designated administrators.
+Academies within the Diocese of Brooklyn are authorized to use video camera surveillance on Parish School property to monitor the health, welfare, and safety of all staff, students, and visitors to the property, and to safeguard facilities and equipment.
+Video cameras may be placed in locations as deemed appropriate by the designated school administrators.